flynnyt03/Boiii-patcher/README.md

 - 🖼️ **Custom Icon Support**: Now includes a custom icon for the `.exe` installer.

 ---
+v3 – 24/07/2025

+✨ New Feature: Added automatic download of change_name.bat from GitHub into the BO3 game folder.

+🧑‍💻 change_name.bat: Simple batch script that allows users to update their in-game username by modifying boiii_players/properties.json.

+🛠️ Improved Logging: All major events, including the .bat download, are now logged to installer.log for easier troubleshooting.

+🧼 Cleanup: Better error handling during file downloads and extraction processes.

+📌 Reminder: This installer does not include any T7 game files.
+---

 Just run the installer, follow the prompts, and you’re ready to play — no manual setup needed.